cdoorenweerd/PyCOIStats/README.md

 ### Installation

-The easiest setup is within an [Anaconda](https://anaconda.org/anaconda/repo) environment.
-Clone the git repo and use `python setup.py install` to install all the dependencies and get the scripts as executables in the environment's /bin folder.
+PyCOIStats is available as an [Anaconda](https://anaconda.org/anaconda/repo) package in the channel `cdoorenweerd`.
+If you have Anaconda on your system, install pycoistats along with a new environment using `conda create -n pycoistatsenv -c cdoorenweerd pycoistats` to install all the dependencies and get the scripts as executables in the environment's /bin folder.

+Alternatively, you can clone the github repo and use the scripts separately.
+For the list of module dependencies see the 'meta.yaml' file.

 ### Defining distinct haplotypes